TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/03_lesson/lesson.md

 This topic is often confusing for students new to the concept, so build in time for frequent individual checks for understanding.

+The bonus problems for the lab are a bit harder and should allow students who are moving fast to work on something a bit trickier.

 [Do Now]: do_now.md
 [Lab]: lab.md
 [loop diagram]: http://etutorials.org/shared/images/tutorials/tutorial_169/F05um02.jpg